smeetvikani/AirBnB_User_Behavior_Classification/readme.md

 Tested Initial Data using Various Models: Each Model was Cross Validated Using Test Sets.
 Below is the test data model summary.
 ![Map](http://downloadforpc.net/Metis/project4/plots/compare.jpeg)
 Best Performing model was Random Forest Classifier.
-There results were not significat due to high class imbalance.
+These results were not significant due to high class imbalance.
 ![Map](http://downloadforpc.net/Metis/project4/plots/rfc_score.png)

 ### <a name="section-c2"></a> Phase 2, Binary Classification Model
-Due to high class imbalance, we were unable to get significant results from multivariate classificaiton.
+Due to high class imbalance, we were unable to get significant results from multivariate classification.
 In order to derive significant results from the data, I narrowed down the classes to find just users travelling in the States vs the rest of the world.

 As you can see below Logistic Regression, outperformed random forest classifier by a large margin.
-Scoring Metric was F1 Score, with a good balance of accuray and recall.
+Scoring Metric was F1 Score, with a good balance of accuracy and recall.
 ![Map](http://downloadforpc.net/Metis/project4/plots/compare2.jpeg)

 Listed below are the features with the highest impact on the model.
-R Squared of this model remained consistant with the test set, we can conclude there was no overfitting.
+R Squared of this model remained consistent with the test set, we can conclude there was no overfitting.
 ![Map](http://downloadforpc.net/Metis/project4/plots/coef.jpeg)